 All this is the effect of using Machine Learning technology.
 Facebook, Spotify, Google, Salesforce, Oracle or Uber are just a few examples among the huge number of brands that have applied Machine Learning in their daily practices.

 Supplied systems, regardless of the manufacturer, implement actions in both inbound and outbound models, effectively supporting both types of activity.
-Mechanisms of e-commerce and behavioral analysis, process comprehensive information packages about visits, transactions, shopping paths, products that are in the interest of a potential customer.
-The aim of this process is to analyze data through a self-learning mechanism to find correlations and dependencies between the occurrence of parameters.
+Mechanisms of e-commerce and behavioural analysis, process comprehensive information packages about visits, transactions, shopping paths, products that are in the interest of a potential customer.
+This process aims to analyze data through a self-learning mechanism to find correlations and dependencies between the occurrence of parameters.

-Put it simply, while working in direct sales, we observe the behavior of individual customers and in our minds, we build specific models of consumers visiting our facility as well as their behavior patterns.
+Put it simply, while working in direct sales, we observe the behaviour of individual customers and in our minds, we build specific models of consumers visiting our facility as well as their behaviour patterns.
 By heart, we know the grimace accompanying the customer when the price of the product is not satisfactory for him.
 We know that a well-dressed man is more likely to be tempted by expensive perfumes, and a woman buying folic acid can calmly offer a set of lovely rompers.
-However, these are very simple algorithms and simplifications that we create in our head, incomparably less complicated compared to what analyzes are made by artificial intelligence.
-So instead of blindly "shooting" based on our unreliable senses, maybe it is worth trusting the less susceptible to mistakes and subjectivism, the mechanism?
+However, these are elementary algorithms and simplifications that we create in our head, incomparably less complicated compared to what analyzes are made by artificial intelligence.
+So instead of blindly "shooting" based on our unreliable senses, maybe it is worth trusting them less susceptible to mistakes and subjectivism, the mechanism?

-Machine Learning solutions, which are increasingly used in business, use collected information to create countless customer models, taking into account their general characteristics.
+Machine Learning solutions, which are increasingly used in business, use collected information to create countless customer models, considering their general characteristics.
 To each of these models, they adjust the appropriate products and communication channels on a real-time basis.
-It is the most efficient way of acting against customer touching point of within Customer Journey.
+It is the most efficient way of acting against customer touching points within the Customer Journey.

 The standard set of ML functionalities covers: